Cost of living support for our staff

 Ambient food will be available at all sites, including where there are hot desk facilities for those working between Trust sites and home.

 Deliveries will take place via Logistics on the same day as PPE deliveries (normally this will be Tuesdays or Fridays).
-This provision will continue until the end of March, at which point we will review the need.
+This provision will continue until for another six months, at which point we will review the need (to review around September 2023).

 If you have any questions or feedback, please contact your team manager in the first instance.
 Team managers are asked to feedback any issues to their Operational Manager.